PHironaka/peterhironaka.com/src/pages/project/basketball-is-fun.md

   - django
   - full stack
 ---
-My still yet to be released personal basketball project.
-Basketball Is Fun is a community built around Basketball News, Culture and Art.
+My new personal basketball project.
+Also my first Django app.
+Basketball Is Fun is a community built on the backboards of basketball courts.
+The less well known the courts are, the better.
+We're trying to uncover the diamond in the rough no one knows about.
 Gonna be tiiiiiiight.

-Let’s roll the balls out and have some fun, shall we?